Authors:

 Main takeaways:

-• Ensure students’ work gets shared with officials or companies, in order to facilitate knowledge exchange.
+,in order for them to deepen their knowledge whilst developing an area. - Ensure students’ work gets shared with officials or companies, in order to facilitate knowledge exchange.

-3.3.2 Calculating the economic return for the investment
+3.3.2 Calculating the economic return on investment

 Contributor: Catarina Andrade